Counseling Center FAQs

 What kinds of problems do students have who go to the Counseling Center?
 Back to Top

 Some are generally stressed or feeling down.
 Others want help with a specific question or concern.
 Some have long-standing issues that they want to resolve, others want a place to talk about daily events and have someone listen and not judge them.
 Some of the more common problems have been anxiety, relationship difficulties, depression and family problems.

-How long do I have to go?
+How long can I expect to attend counseling sessions?
 Back to Top